bmullan-code/tmc-policy-demonstration/README.md

 Error from server ([denied by tmc.wsp.app1.harbor-registry-policy] container <nginx> has an invalid image reference <nginx>. allowed image patterns are: {hostname: [harbor.tanzu.be], image name: []}): admission webhook "validation.gatekeeper.sh" denied the request: [denied by tmc.wsp.app1.harbor-registry-policy] container <nginx> has an invalid image reference <nginx>. allowed image patterns are: {hostname: [harbor.tanzu.be], image name: []}
 ```

+Network Policy (applies to workspace/namespace)
+---

+**Setup**
+In this example we will create network polices so that all ingress is denied to pods in our namespaces and then allow ingress only from one of our namespaces ie. pods in app1 can talk to pods in app2, and app2 to app1.

+**Apply Policy**
+- Select Policies -> Assignments
+- Select **Network** and then Workspaces
+- Select your workspace eg. "Apps"
+- Select **Create Network Policy**
+- Select **deny-all** from Network Policy.
+- Enter policy name eg deny-all-ingress
+- Select Create Policy
+- Select **Create Network Policy** to create another network policy
+- Select ***Custom-Ingress*** from Network Policy
+- Under **Rule** select **Selector**
+- Under Namespace Selectors enter a label (the same as used in preparation to label the namespaces)
+- eg. "type" "app"
+- IMPORTANT : Select "Add Namespace Selector" to save it
+- Select **Save** to save the policy

+**Policy In Action**